 THEREFORE BE IT RESOLVED THAT the Council of the Township of North Dundas urges Ontario to allow capital expenditures under the Safe Restart Agreement, and that a copy of this resolution be forwarded to Premier Doug Ford, Jim McDonell, MPP and the Association of Municipalities of Ontario (AMO).
-CARRIED

-- b) Economic Development and Communications - New Municipal Website RFP Resolution No. 11
+- b) Economic Development and Communications - i) New Municipal Website RFP

-Resolution No. 11 Moved by Councillor Annable Seconded by Councillor Thompson THAT the Council of the Township of North Dundas acknowledge UpanUp as the vendor of choice to complete the redesign of the Township website www.northdundas.com for a price of \$21,780 plus HST.
-CARRIED
+THAT the Council of the Township of North Dundas acknowledge UpanUp as the vendor of choice to complete the redesign of the Township website www.northdundas.com for a price of \$21,780 plus HST.